Royal Bank of Scotland: Recent history

 In November 2013, Royal Bank of Scotland announced it was in talks to sell a shipping loan in ’Eagle Bulk Shipping Inc.’ worth $800 million.
 It was also announced in that month that the bank was in talks to sell its equity derivatives business to a buyer rumoured to be BNP Paribas.
 In September 2014, Royal Bank of Scotland announced that they would move their headquarters to London in the event of a Yes vote in the Scottish referendum.
 Whilst this move would not affect day to day banking services in Scotland, there would be several major ramifications; the key issue being that the Scottish version of Royal Bank of Scotland would become a subsidiary to the London-based holding company.
 Therefore, tax would be paid chiefly through the London-based company, thus depriving Scotland of significant revenues.
 This would break a near 300-year period in which the Royal Bank of Scotland has been headquartered in Edinburgh.
 In March 2015, Royal Bank of Scotland agreed to sell its internationally managed private banking and wealth management business to Switzerland's Union Bancaire Privée UBP SA.
-The sale includes client relationships managed under Coutts and Adam & Co. brands in Switzerland, Monaco, the UAE, Qatar, Singapore and Hong Kong.
+The sale includes client relationships managed under Coutts and Adam and Company brands in Switzerland, Monaco, the UAE, Qatar, Singapore and Hong Kong.
 The terms of the sale were not announced.
 The operations being sold has CHF 32-billion of client assets under management.
 Royal Bank of Scotland will continue to offer private banking and wealth management in the British Isles, as well as to international clients with a strong connection to the UK.

-On March 20, 2017, the British paper The Guardian reported that hundreds of banks had helped launder KGB-related funds out of Russia, as uncovered by an investigation named Global Laundromat.
+On 20 March 2017, The Guardian reported that hundreds of banks had helped launder KGB-related funds out of Russia, as uncovered by an investigation named Global Laundromat.
 The Royal Bank of Scotland was listed among the 17 banks in the UK that were "facing questions over what they knew about the international scheme and why they did not turn away suspicious money transfers," as the bank "handled $113.1 million" in Laundromat cash.
 Other banks facing scrutiny under the investigation included HSBC, NatWest, Lloyds, Barclays and Coutts.
-Coutts, owned by RBS, had "accepted $32.8m worth of payments via its office in Zurich, Switzerland."
+Coutts, owned by RBS, had "accepted $32.8m worth of payments via its office in Zürich, Switzerland."
 NatWest, also owned by RBS, was named for allowing through $1.1 million in related funds.